quarklang/QUARK/docs/proposal.md

 ```

 ######Quantum Registers
-We support quantum registers that take a size and .
+We support quantum registers that take a size and an initial state.
 You can query a quantum register for its stats using `?`.
 ```
 size = 5